ThiruDeepak2311/fixit_deploy/README.md

 A powerful web application for analyzing sentiment in text files using state-of-the-art NLP models.
 This application combines the summarization capabilities of Cohere with BERT-based sentiment analysis to provide accurate and insightful text analysis.

-## This repository is a streamlined version of Sentiment Analysis on Call Transcripts, modified to run entirely on Streamlit Cloud without FastAPI backend.
-The approach maintains the same robust analysis capabilities while simplifying the deployment architecture
+### This repository is a streamlined version of https://github.com/ThiruDeepak2311/ , modified to run entirely on Streamlit Cloud without FastAPI backend.
+The approach maintains the same robust analysis capabilities while simplifying the deployment architecture.

 ## 🌟 Features